Postsurgical Breast Imaging

 Breast reconstruction may be performed after a mastectomy by means of reconstruction with autogenous tissue transfer and/or implants.
 The most common autogenous tissue transfer site is from the panniculus or from a free myocutaneous flap.
 The most frequent location of the donor tissue is from a flap harvested from the latissimus dorsi muscle or the transverse rectus abdominis muscle (TRAM) flap.

 Mammographic imaging of the reconstructed breast may be requested for the evaluation of a clinically suspicious finding, such as a palpable mass.
 Standard mammographic views are performed with additional views (compression, magnification, tangential) and ultrasonography if needed.
 In general, most of the mammographic and clinical findings are related to the development of dystrophic changes within the donor tissue, such as oil cysts and fat necrosis.
 Typically, dystrophic changes can be recognized easily on the mammogram as benign.
 However, fat necrosis, dystrophic microcalcifications, and scarring also can mimic cancer, thus prompting biopsy.
-See the images below.
+Oil cysts are well-defined, are round or oval in shape, and contain fat.
+Oil cysts are identifed in about 20% of patients and can resolve or get smaller.
+[1]

 The postsurgical mammographic observations identified after breast augmentation are related to the technical placement of the implant and the type of the implant.
 Standard and implant-displaced views are recommended.
 Assessment of the implants includes the location (subglandular or subpectoral), type (silicone, saline, mixed), contour (evaluation for possible rupture or weakening), and evaluation for possible complications (rupture, capsular formation).
 The evaluation of the native breast tissue may be obscured by the implant, thus hampering breast cancer detection.
 Rarely, breast tissue may be augmented by using native tissue harvested from the muscle or pedunculus.
 This produces an unusual mammographic appearance.

 The workup of postsurgical breast changes includes a thorough mammographic evaluation and correlation with the clinical history and pathologic findings.
 Scar markers are helpful to document the surgical approach.
 Additional mammographic projections (tangential, compression, and/or magnification views), comparison with prior mammograms, clinical breast examination, and ultrasonography are helpful in the workup.
 Tissue sampling is recommended for any suspicious or indeterminate findings.
-Breast MRI may also be helpful in the evaluation of postsurgical changes.[3, 4]
+Breast MRI may also be helpful in the evaluation of postsurgical changes.
+[10, 11, 12]

 The development of pleomorphic microcalcifications, especially in a branching pattern, is regarded as highly suggestive of new or recurrent cancer.
 Biopsy should be performed promptly.
-The development of oil cysts or fat necrosis is common and routine follow-up can be performed.
+The development of oil cysts or fat necrosis is common, and routine follow-up can be performed.
 Architectural distortion is a common mammographic finding after breast conservation surgery and should be closely monitored after an appropriate workup is performed (with magnification and/or compression views).
 Any developing or changing area of architectural distortion should be viewed as worrisome.
-Skin and trabecular thickening frequently are observed after radiation therapy.
+Skin and trabecular thickening are frequently observed after radiation therapy.

 Mammographic and ultrasonographic findings of malignant and benign lesions overlap.
-A thorough workup is needed for any new or changing mass, developing calcifications, developing areas of architectural distortion or density.
+A thorough workup is needed for any new or changing mass, developing calcifications, and developing areas of architectural distortion or density.
 Biopsy should be considered for any indeterminate or suspicious findings.

 The imaging appearance of postsurgical changes can be confusing because masses, calcifications, and architectural distortion can mimic cancer.
 In addition, cancers can develop in areas of prior surgery.
 Therefore, a thorough clinical history, including information regarding the type of surgical intervention, and pathologic correlation are needed for adequate assessment.
 In general, indeterminate or suspicious findings may require tissue sampling to exclude malignancy.